isomerpages/moe-xinminsec/_cyberwellness/Cyber Bullying.md

 ![](/images/Well%20Being%20Guide/Cyber%20Wellness/cyberwellness_4.png)

 If you or someone you know is being bullied, do not be afraid to speak up.
-You can report the bullying to your Form Teachers or through this EXIT form (QR code below):
+You can report the bullying to your Form Teachers or through this Exit form (QR code below):

 ![](/images/Well%20Being%20Guide/Cyber%20Wellness/cyberwellness_5_1.png)